Joeltronics/Monosynth/readme.md

 ## Synthesis Features

 * 2 Oscillators + sub
-* Variable oscillator shape: pulse width modulation for square wave, and some sort of other similar timbral control for saw & tri waves
+* Variable oscillator shape:
+  * Pulse width modulation for square wave
+  * Some sort of other similar timbral control for saw & tri waves
+* Analog imperfections:
+  * Slight tuning instability
-* Analog imperfections: slight tuning instability, slightly imperfect oscillator waveforms
+  * Imperfect oscillator waveforms
+* Dirtiness:
+  * Ring mod
+  * Filter overdrive
-* Dirtiness: ring mod, filter overdrive, post-filter distortion
+  * Post-filter distortion
-* High quality: anti-aliased oscillators, zero-delay feedback filter, upsampling
+* High quality:
+  * Anti-aliased oscillators
+  * Zero-delay feedback filter(s)
+  * Upsampling

 ## Status

 It doesn't work yet - there's no sound engine.
-The GUI controls are pretty much all there, but none of them are hooked up yet, and the GUI is currently really quite and possibly a bit confusing; I plan on fixing this eventually.
+The GUI controls are pretty much all there, but none of them are hooked up yet, and the GUI is currently really quite messy and possibly a bit confusing; I plan on fixing this eventually.

 ## Plugin features planned for 1.0